YuxinJiangVIC/RobotLearningProject/README.md

 File is for sentiment analysis

-The remaining files are slef-supervised learning analysis
+Folder is for self-supervised learning